washingtonstateuniversity/WSUWP-Build-Plugins-Public/wsuwp-maps/README.md

 * largest - 731x549

 A custom size can be used by defining the width and height manually: `[wsuwp_map id="68DE9EF" width=400 height=200]`

+In some cases, you may have a custom map created by University Communications.
+Use your alias as part of the shortcode rather than the ID:

+`[wsuwp_map alias="my-custom-code" size="largest"]`